opportus/object-mapper/README.md

 ### Step 2 - Instantiate the services

 This solution can be trusted to remain **simple**, **extensible** and **flexible**.
 Therefore, it does not ship any main-service instantiator.
-Rather, it delegates this main-service instantiation to you which you can handle with yourDIC system or manually, such as below, in your composition root.
+Rather, it delegates this main-service instantiation to you which you can handle with your DIC system or manually, such as below, in your composition root.

 This library contains 4 services.
 3 of them require to be instantiated with their respective dependencies which are other lower level services among those 4.